tillgrallert/p3a6afa20/catch-me-if-you-can.md

 >Note that network plots make use of a computational transcription of Arabic into Latin script because the intended general audience is assumed to not be able to read Arabic.

 >High-resolution plots, data sets and other supplementary data can can be found at <https://github.com/tillgrallert/s3a6afa20>.
-If this paper gets accepted for pulication, releases of this repository will be uploaded to Zenodo and get a DOI.
+If this paper gets accepted for publication, releases of this repository will be uploaded to Zenodo and get a DOI.

 # Introduction